iceclassic/mude/book/intro.md

 ## Motivation

-Last year, every MUDE group submitted a guess, and on average we were off by almost a week
+Last year, every MUDE group submitted a guess, and on average they were off by almost a week

  ![Fig.1](../figures/Part1/2024_guesses_with_breakup.png)